hst12/Starfield-Creations-Mod-Manager-and-Catalog-Fixer/Documentation/Readme.txt

-Here's a revised version with improved readability and removed repetition:

 Starfield Tools - Load Order Editor
 Important Notes
 - May conflict with mod managers like Vortex or MO2.
 Running Vortex after using this tool can disrupt your load order.